 Before it loses all value

 The rate of depreciation will massively depend on what kind of car you’re trying to sell.
-Some of the most reliable brands of vehicle, such as a Toyota, will depreciate at a slower rate simply because they stay in good condition for so much longer.
-Other brands, like Ferrari, will stay in good value (in most models) because of the sheer badge power that’s behind them.
+Some of the most reliable brands of vehicles will depreciate at a slower rate simply because they stay in good condition for so much longer.
+Other brands, will stay in good value (in most models) because of the sheer badge power that’s behind them.
 In general, however, the rate of depreciation in the first year of a car’s life is the worst it experiences.
 From then, it’s somewhat steady until its fifth year of life.
 That fifth year is when value takes a huge plummet in most vehicles, so it’s a good idea not to wait too much longer than that.